Copyright, User Rights, and Licenses

 Who gets what?

-What do you receive per channel?
+How much do you earn per channel?

 Streaming